jkim421/pulse2021/README.md

 ## Preferred browser - Google Chrome

   <br/>
 Search Pulse is an assigned Frontend Coding challenge.
-This take home assignment has three distinct exercises that represent real-world problems engineers solve everyday at work.
+This take home assignment has three distinct exercises that represent real-world problems.

 ---

 ## 💊 Prompt 💊

-Give dataset and Frontend framework, solve the three challenges while following the following constraints :
+Given a dataset and a frontend framework, complete the three tasks while following the following constraints :

 - Use only JavaScript for this assignment.
 - Do not install additional packages.